 Best Email Clients For Windows 10 – Organize Your Inbox

-This Windows email app also offers the combined inbox functionality, it’s called Unified inbox.
+One of the best emails client for Windows made by a third party is Mailbird.
+This Windows email app offers the combined inbox functionality called Unified inbox.
 It includes a dark theme and different backgrounds in the appearance settings.
 You can choose between the default and a Mozilla Thunderbird style layout.

 Mailspring is a powerful email client for Windows.
 It is a fork of the defunct email client Nylas Mail, created by one of its developers as a lightweight successor.